Embassy of Ukraine, Stockholm: History

-In January 1919 the Directory decided to appoint Kostyantyn Losskyi (2) as the head of the Mission.
-Since his arrival in Stockholm in late February - early March the Mission relocated to Drottninggatan, 83 and the head of the Mission lived in apartment on Karlbergsvägen, 43b.
-Starting from 1 October 1919 to February 1920, this address was shared with the office of the Mission.
+In January 1919 the Directory decided to appoint Kostyantyn Losskyi as the head of the mission.
+Since his arrival in Stockholm in late February - early March the mission relocated to Drottninggatan, 83 and the head of the mission lived in an apartment on Karlbergsvägen 43b.
+Starting from 1 October 1919 to February 1920, this address was shared with the office of the mission.